d-u-d-e/my-notes-cplusplus/NicolaiJosuttis_C++20TheCompleteGuide.md

     ```

     This code no longer works in C++20.
 It results in an endless recursion.
 This is because inside the global function, the expression `t == i` can also call the global `operator==()` itself, because the compiler also tries to rewrite the call as `i == t`.
 Unfortunately, the rewritten statement is a better match because it does not need the implicit type conversion.
 We have no solution yet to support backward compatibility here; however, compilers are already starting to warn about code like this.

+## Chapter 2: Placeholder Types for Function Parameters

+1) Since C++20, you can use placeholders such as `auto` for all functions (including member functions and operators), not just lambdas (since C++14).
+The only difference wrt templates is that by using `auto` you no longer have a name for the template parameter `T`.
+For this reason, this feature is also called the abbreviated function template syntax.

+2) Because functions with `auto` are function templates, all rules of using function templates apply.
+That especially has the consequence that you cannot implement a function with auto parameters in one translation unit (CPP file) while calling it in a different translation unit.
+Function templates are always `inline`.
+Note that templates may not be declared inside functions.
+Therefore, with that feature you can no longer define the class or data structure locally inside a function:

+    ```c++
+    void foo()
+    {
+        struct Data
+        {
+            void mem(auto); // ERROR can’t declare
+            // templates insides functions
+        };
+    }
+    ```
+3) `void foo(auto... args);` is equivalent to
+    ```c++
+    template<typename...
+Types>
+    void foo(Types... args);
+    ```

+## Chapter 3: Concepts and Requirements